OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 /about stocks
 ```

-The command above will open a browser to, [Introduction to the Stocks menu](https://docs.openbb.co/terminal/usage/intros/stocks).
+The command above will open a browser to [Introduction to the Stocks menu](https://docs.openbb.co/terminal/usage/intros/stocks).

 ## Menus